Equivalence of additive and parametric pinning control protocols for systems of weakly coupled oscillators

 Note that there is no phase-lag because of the chosen form of the SL.
-In fact, if the nonlinear part has a complex coefficient, one obtains the Kuramoto-Sakaguchi model~\cite{sakaguchi1986soluble}, i.e., the Kuramoto model with a phase lag.
+In fact, with other coupling configurations, one obtains the Kuramoto-Sakaguchi model~\cite{sakaguchi1986soluble}, i.e., the Kuramoto model with a phase lag.

-Let us point out that, in general, after having obtained the PSF and computed the scalar product $\vec{Z}(\vartheta_i) \cdot \vec{H}(\vec{X}_j(\vartheta_j), \vec{X}_i(\vartheta_i))$, {we often} perform an averaging procedure~\cite{averaging_sanders} in order to remove non-resonant terms.
+Let us point out that, in general, after having obtained the PSF and computed the scalar product $\vec{Z}(\vartheta_i) \cdot \vec{\mathcal{H}}(\vec{X}_j(\vartheta_j), \vec{X}_i(\vartheta_i))$, {we often} perform an averaging procedure~\cite{averaging_sanders} in order to remove non-resonant terms.

 Lastly, let us note that the theory of phase reduction has been recently extended also to the framework of higher-order interactions~\cite{leon2024higher,leon2025phase}, meaning that all results that we obtain for oscillators coupled via a network remain valid when the coupling is higher-order, i.e., via a hypergraph or a simplicial complex.